maxscheijen/maxscheijen.github.io/content/posts/search-files-terminal.md

 fzf
 ```

 Will open-up an search prompt in the current directory.
-If you use the neovim plugin telescope `find_files` funcionality it should look familiar.
+If you use the neovim plugin telescope `find_files` functionality it should look familiar.

 ## Search in file content

-However if you also want to search the content of your files ripgrep is probabuly the right tool `rg` is probably the right tool.
+However if you also want to search the content of your files ripgrep is probably the right tool `rg` is probably the right tool.

 ```bash
 rg [PATTERN]